Yatishgrandhe/Avavanchescoutingwebsite/AVALANCHE_UPDATE_SUMMARY.md

 - Shallow CAGE: 6 points
 - Deep CAGE: 12 points

-The platform is now ready for professional use with the REEFSCAPE 2025 game! 🎉
+The platform is now ready for professional use with the Avalanche 2025 game! 🎉